-The project, a partnership between employment, learning and skills charity, Shaw Trust and Perth & Kinross Council, is based at the Westbank Plant Nursery on Jeanfield Road in Perth.
+The project, a partnership between employment, learning and skills charity, Shaw Trust and Perth and Kinross Council, is based at the Westbank Plant Nursery on Jeanfield Road in Perth.
 It was officially launched on May 23 by John Swinney, MSP for Perthshire North at an event where more than 100 guests attended.

-The horticultural project offers employment and training opportunities for people recovering from mental ill health and disabilities, as well as adults with learning difficulties who are currently supported by services provided by Perth & Kinross Council through 6-month employment placements.
+The horticultural project offers employment and training opportunities for people recovering from mental ill health and disabilities, as well as adults with learning difficulties who are currently supported by services provided by Perth and Kinross Council through 6-month employment placements.

 It also provides Perthshire’s gardeners and businesses with the plants, advice and equipment they need.

 Shaw Trust’s chief executive, Roy O’Shaughnessy, added: “We believe everyone should have the opportunity to find work, and actively contribute to family and community life.
-Our partnership with Perth & Kinross Council helps people to overcome the hurdles they might encounter on their journeys into employment, supporting them to learn new skills, gain all-important work experience and get their lives on track; while making valuable contributions to the welfare and wellbeing of their communities.”
+Our partnership with Perth and Kinross Council helps people to overcome the hurdles they might encounter on their journeys into employment, supporting them to learn new skills, gain all-important work experience and get their lives on track; while making valuable contributions to the welfare and wellbeing of their communities.”